-Review all the information on the right side of your screen to make sure it’s correct and click “Next” to send your Promoted Pin for review.
+Review all the information on the right side of your screen to make sure it’s correct and click Promote Pin to send your Promoted Pin for review.

-You’ll have to wait up to 24 hours for Pinterest to review your Promoted Pin for compliance with its rules for advertisers.
+You’ll have to wait up to 24 hours for Pinterest to review your Promoted Pin for compliance with its advertising standards.
 In the meantime, you will need to set up your billing details so that there’s a payment method available to cover your daily budget once your Promoted Pin is approved.

-Pinterest creates a snippet of code that you can add to your website, just before the closing <body> tag on the page you want to track.
+Pinterest then creates a snippet of code that you can add to your website, just before the closingtag on the page you want to track.

-When you’re paying to showcase your Pins, you want to make sure they highlight your best brand content.
+When you’re paying for Pinterest ads, you want to make sure they highlight your brand’s best content.
 Pinterest, too, has a vested interest in making sure that Promoted Pins are effective and that they don’t disrupt the user experience.
 After all, Pinners who are annoyed with Pinterest ads won’t engage with them, which would reduce ad revenue for Pinterest and results for advertisers.